 Q: What do you see examiners require, or expect, when it comes to refreshing CDD for existing customers?

 A: That really depends on the examiners obviously depends on the regulatory agency and on the individual examiners who are examining your institution.
 In general, I think they look for something consistent.

 As long as you have documented what your update process is, and your rationale behind it, that usually tends to satisfy examiners.
-I’ve found that over the years that they are less likely to question you or write you up, if you can hand them something that says here is our customer due diligence update process, here’s what we’re doing and here’s why we decided to do it this way.
+I’ve found that over the years that they are less likely to question you or write you up if you can hand them something that says here is our customer due diligence update process, here’s what we’re doing, and here’s why we decided to do it this way.

 Q: Someone asked a question about cryptocurrencies and their money laundering risk, which is a big topic in itself.
-We have actually done a number of webinars on virtual currencies with an expert who works very intimately with this area.
+We have actually done a number of webinars on virtual currencies with an expert who works very intimately in this area.

 A: Here is a link to a white paper: What FIs Need to Know About Cryptos.
-And here are links to webinars we have done: A Regulatory Understanding of Virtual Asset Types and Their Risks and What FIs Need to know about Cryptos
+And here are links to webinars we have done: A Regulatory Understanding of Virtual Asset Types and Their Risks and What FIs Need to Know About Cryptos

 Q: What tools might a financial institution use to detect hidden connections?